Entity resource statement 2014–15

 - ongoing staff education to reduce energy use where possible, such as shutting down desktops and switching off lights and other electrical equipment when not in use.

-- in addition to the desktop auto shutdown implemented in 2012, staff continued to be encouraged to shut down their desktops at the end of the day prior to the auto shutdown start time to maximise energy savings
+- in addition to the auto desktop shutdown program that commences at 7pm, staff continued to be encouraged to shut down their desktops as they leave work to maximise energy savings

 - e-waste was recycled or reused where possible, including auctioning redundant but still operational equipment